-interpreted the relative importance of Chinese as being higher than English to the store owner, based on the positioning of the languages on the sign.
+Patrick interpreted the relative importance of Chinese as being higher than English to the store owner, based on the positioning of the languages on the sign.
 He then examined the meaning embedded in the store’s seal-scripted Chinese name.
-Noting that this calligraphic style was commonly used in ancient China, interpreted its use as being “intended for those who understand and appreciate Chinese culture.” envisioned “东风” (East Wind) as “a wind carrying the sun from the east,” and viewed the cursive English “Eastwind,” with its wavy-like styling, as a reflection of Chinese cultural influence in the United States.
+Noting that this calligraphic style was commonly used in ancient China, Patrick interpreted its use as being “intended for those who understand and appreciate Chinese culture.”
+Patrick envisioned “东风” (East Wind) as “a wind carrying the sun from the east,” and viewed the cursive English “Eastwind,” with its wavy-like styling, as a reflection of Chinese cultural influence in the United States.

 In his reflection, he elaborated: “I presented a broader multicultural, transhistorical, and non-Chinese-specific meaning as particularly relevant—namely, that an East Wind helps carry people toward the West and, for some, may be associated with the apparent movement of the sun across the sky. … Interpreting the reason for the choice of the ‘wavy-Chinese’ style for some of the English characters was highly subjective.
 I believe it might actually be a typographic adaptation of the Chinese running script.”
-From these historical and subjective perspectives, interpreted the sign as symbolizing the journey of Chinese immigrants from East to West and the integration of Chinese and Western cultures.
+From these historical and subjective perspectives, Patrick interpreted the sign as symbolizing the journey of Chinese immigrants from East to West and the integration of Chinese and Western cultures.
 His analysis showcases symbolic competence through his ability to connect visual design, cultural memory, and transnational identity.

 Notice At The Pharmacy

-Cameron examined a notice posted outside a pharmacy that announced the provision of assistance for those who cannot speak English.
+Carmen examined a notice posted outside a pharmacy that announced the provision of assistance for those who cannot speak English.

+Excerpt 5